Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 "I know...
 This is just another fuckin’ drill I gotta learn, and the TI’s gotta get it through my thick-ass skull.
 I just hate how slow I’m gettin’ it. *If* I’m gettin’ it."

-"Well… you’ve always been good at watching people.
+"Well... you’ve always been good at watching people.
 Maybe you should go on a double-date sometime," Marty suggested.
 "You know Firth’s going steady now, right?
 Ask him to mentor you.
 You can watch how he treats Freya, so long as you don’t neglect *your* date while you do. "

 "Hmm.
 You volunteering?"
 A flash of puppy-Adam shone through, riding on his trademark smile.
 God help her, it was tempting but Marty knew better.